|John Henry Wolf|

 Translated from the original German.

-There is a family group sheet for the Taphorn family in pdf format.
+Please see a register report for the Taphorn family in pdf format.

 I've compiled records of Taphorns living in Cincinnati from the 1850-1870 Censuses.
 A sizable percentage said they were from Oldenburg, especially in the 1860 Census.
 I've only been able to trace one Taphorn back to German records, but as more become available online, I expect to be able to trace more.